phauer/comment-sidecar/README.md

 - PHP
 - A MySQL database
 - Some native [ECMAScript 6](http://es6-features.org/) support in the user's browser.
 For now, the comment-sidecar requires support for basic ECMAScript 6 features like [arrow functions](http://www.caniuse.com/#search=arrow), [`const`](http://www.caniuse.com/#search=const), [template literals](http://www.caniuse.com/#search=template) and other modern methods like [`querySelector()`](http://www.caniuse.com/#search=queryselector) and [`fetch()`](http://www.caniuse.com/#search=fetch).
 Currently, the supporting browser versions have a global usage of 73% - 98%.
 This was good enough for me.
-So I decided against a compilation with babel in order to avoid a dedicated build process.
+So I decided against a compilation with Babel in order to avoid a dedicated build process.
 However, pull requests are always welcome.
 Alternatively, you can compile the `comment-sidecar.js` manually once only.

 # Try it out up front!

 Do you want to try the comment-sidecar before you install it on your site?
 No problem!
-You only need Docker and Docker-Compose and your are ready to go.
+You only need Docker and Docker-Compose and you are ready to go.

 ```bash
 docker-compose up